Gorenstein cohomological dimension and stable categories for groups: Model structure and Stable categories over group rings

 \begin{remark} The singularity category was first studied by Buchweitz in his unpublished note \cite{Buc87} under the name of ``stable derived category''.
-In order to distinguish with the singularity category for finitely generated modules, if the modules are not necessarily finitely generated, the category is sometimes called a {\rm big singularity category}; see e.g. \cite[pp. 205]{Chen11}. \end{remark}
+In order to distinguish with the singularity category for finitely generated modules, the category is sometimes called a {\rm big singularity category} if the modules are not necessarily finitely generated; see e.g. \cite[pp. 205]{Chen11}. \end{remark}

 10pt